-Let's go to the monastery to detoxify the body
+Let's detox in the monastery – Detoxify the body with TEM

 Two days of Detox in the monastery - that's what we wanted to try out during our stay at the Kneipp Kurhaus in Bad Mühllacken.
-We had this Monastery in Austria met on a previous trip.
+We had visited this Monastery in Austria on a previous trip.
 We learned about the methods of Traditional European Medicine (TEM).
-Hildegard von Bingen and Pastor Kneipp are just some of the founders of these healing methods.
-TEM is based on five principles: exercise, medicinal plants, water, nutrition and order of life.
-We were also curious about it Pesenbachtal.
+Hildegard von Bingen and Pastor Kneipp are just some founders of these healing methods.
+TEM is based on five principles: exercise, medicinal plants, water, nutrition, and order of life.
+We were also curious about the Pesenbachtal.
 Its clear water and its refreshing sound remained in our memory.
 That's why we set off again.
 We wanted to get to the bottom of the five principles of TEM.

 This is what we experienced: